OnofriAndreaPG/stats4biology/static/_StatbookEng/exercises.md

      50 lb N + 75 lb P2O5   10.8   11.2   8.8   10.4   12.9
     100 lb N + 75 lb P205    9.6    9.3    12   10.6   11.6

-1. Calculate arithmetic means
-2. Calculate the ANOVA
-3. Check for the basic assumptions
-4. Calculate expected marginal means and compare to arithmetic means
-5. The addition of P~2~ O~5~ is a convenient practice, in terms of agronomic effect?
+Is the addition of P~2~ O~5~ a convenient practice, in terms of agronomic effect?

 [Sheet: 10.2]

 ### Exercise 3